zoerjhung/fft_window/README.md

 **Author: Ruei-Jyun Hung**
 [![View fft_window on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/107589-fft_window)

-This repository includes the code for the `fft_window.m` Matlab function.
+This repository includes the code for the `fft_window.m`  and  `fft_hanningwindow.m` Matlab function.
 This function is intended to add a moving window while using fft.